 A tab for Young’s The Needle and the Damage Done can be found here.

 This is a fine song for beginner to intermediate-level guitar players.
-It is mostly chords with very little switching to licks in between, which is one of the more difficult things for beginners to learn.
+It requires very little switching between licks and chords, which is one of the more difficult skills for new players to learn, and mostly relies on a basic strumming pattern.

 Blue by The Jayhawks